 3. Attracting the Next Generation of World-Class Talent With Modern Tech

 At the height of market activity in 2021, many firms struggled to attract and retain talent as they seized unprecedented opportunities to deploy capital.
-Now, even despite the present stage in the market cycle, competition for top talent remains fierce.
+Now, competition for top talent remains fierce.
 While this problem is not unique to real estate, there are ways that firms can adapt to win the talent war.

 Real estate’s historically slow adoption of technology means that many job seekers are hunting for tech-forward firms with robust data strategies.
-Automation reduces time spent on simple, tedious and manual tasks, creating more time to prioritize high-impact work and backtesting.
+Automation eliminates time wasted on low-impact work, creating more time for professionals to prioritize high-impact work and backtesting.
 Employees can better leverage proprietary information to inform decision making with data analytics, offering new opportunities to unleash and strengthen their analytical skills.

 From attracting leading talent, to new opportunities for career development and improving employee satisfaction, market-leading technology is key to building and maintaining a high-performing team.